Arsenius the Great: Biography

 Sometime around the year 400 he joined the desert monks at Scetes, Egypt, and asked to be admitted among the solitaries who dwelt there.
-Saint John the Dwarf, to whose cell he was conducted, though previously warned of the quality of his visitor, took no notice of him and left him standing by himself while he invited the rest to sit down at table.
+John the Dwarf, to whose cell he was conducted, though previously warned of the quality of his visitor, took no notice of him and left him standing by himself while he invited the rest to sit down at table.
 When the repast was half finished he threw down some bread before him, bidding him with an air of indifference eat if he would.
 Arsenius meekly picked up the bread and ate, sitting on the ground.
-Satisfied with this proof of humility, St. John kept him under his direction.
-The new solitary was from the first most exemplary yet unwittingly retained certain of his old habits, such as sitting cross-legged or laying one foot over the other.
-Noticing this, the abbot requested someone to imitate Arsenius's posture at the next gathering of the brethren, and upon his doing so, forthwith rebuked him publicly.
-Arsenius took the hint and corrected himself.
+Satisfied with this proof of humility, John kept him under his direction and tonsured him into monasticism.

 In 434 he was forced to leave due to raids on the monasteries and hermitages there by the Mazices (tribesmen from Libya).
 He relocated to Troe (near Memphis), and also spent some time on the island of Canopus (off Alexandria).
 He spent the next fifteen years wandering the desert wilderness before returning to Troe to die c.
 445 at the age of around 95.

 During the fifty-five years of his solitary life he was always the most meanly clad of all, thus punishing himself for his former seeming vanity in the world.
 In like manner, to atone for having used perfumes at court, he never changed the water in which he moistened the palm leaves of which he made mats, but only poured in fresh water upon it as it wasted, thus letting it become stenchy in the extreme.
 Even while engaged in manual labour he never relaxed in his application to prayer.
 At all times copious tears of devotion fell from his eyes.
 But what distinguished him most was his disinclination to all that might interrupt his union with God.
 When, after long search, his place of retreat was discovered, he not only refused to return to court and act as adviser to his former pupil, now Roman Emperor, Arcadius, but he would not even be his almoner to the poor and the monasteries of the neighbourhood.
 He invariably denied himself to visitors, no matter what their rank and condition and left to his disciples the care of entertaining them.
 A biography of Arsenius was written by Theodore the Studite.

-Saint Arsenius was a man who was very quiet and often silent, as evidenced by an adage of his: "Many times have I repented of having spoken, but never have I repented of having remained silent."
+Arsenius was a man who was very quiet and often silent, as evidenced by an adage of his: "Many times have I repented of having spoken, but never have I repented of having remained silent."